 - Fresh Herb Potato Salad

-If you try this scalloped potato recipe, please let me know!
+If you try this scalloped potato recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 VEGAN SCALLOPED POTATOES

 Vegan Scalloped Potatoes feature soft, tender potatoes smothered in a creamy cashew garlic sauce with crispy edged potatoes on the top, and are perfect for casual holiday and everyday dining!